 And then the humans brought dogs to my knife fight.
 Dogs that most certainly did not want to be petted no matter how much I went out of my way to do them no harm as they figuratively nipped at my heels.
 This section of the game was the one time I was truly frustrated (since I wouldn’t give in and kill the dogs to simplify things), but it was far from the only time I felt overwhelmed and/or frantic.
 Gustavo Santaolalla and Mac Quayle’s soundtrack was constantly winding me tighter and tighter as it thrummed in my ears, with each impatient pulse and every beat of hesitant inaction pushing me to higher stress levels.

 Ben: I agree completely.
 Part II was able to keep its stealth and combat fresh throughout my playthrough by constantly surprising me with new enemies or obstacles.
 Time and time again, I was forced to rethink my plan of attack (or avoidance) because of the constantly evolving and changing threats.
-Dogs sniffed, Stalkers… Well, stalked, and every time I survived or escaped a confrontation with dwindling health and supplies I felt like an ultra badass, super genius, or both.
+Dogs sniffed, Stalkers… Well, stalked, and every time I survived or escaped a confrontation with dwindling health and supplies I felt like an ultra badass, brilliant tactician, or both.

 And oh my God, the music!
 The Last of Us had one of my favorite soundtracks from any game, movie or TV show of the past fifteen years, and Part II’s is just as awesome.
 Every beat of tension, terror, or sadness was heightened even further by Santaolalla’s phenomenal compositions.